Learning about blood cancers from human induced pluripotent stem cells

 We study malignant and pre-malignant disorders of hematopoiesis (myelodysplastic syndrome, MDS; myeloproliferative neoplasms, MPN; acute myeloid leukemia, AML; inherited bone marrow failure syndromes, IBMFS; and clonal hematopoiesis, CH) with human induced pluripotent stem cell (iPSC) models and primary patient cells.

-We use somatic cell reprogramming and genome editing technologies (CRISPR and others) to develop human pluripotent stem cell models of blood diseases, particularly of malignant and pre-malignant disorders of hematopoiesis (Myelodysplastic Syndromes, MDS, and Acute Myeloid Leukemia, AML).
-We use these models to investigate the disease mechanisms and to develop new therapies.
+We use somatic cell reprogramming and CRISPR-mediated genome editing technologies to develop genetically faithful human pluripotent stem cell models of blood diseases, with which we gain insights into disease mechanisms and discover new therapeutic targets.

-We are located in the Leon and Norma Hess Center for Science and Medicine at Icahn School of Medicine at Mount Sinai.
+We are an international team located in the Leon and Norma Hess Center for Science and Medicine at Icahn School of Medicine at Mount Sinai.